Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 @bonhamGutresidentMicroorganismsTheir2023
 @valles-colomerNeuroactivePotentialHuman2019.
-For each gene set that had at least 5 genes represented in a given comparison group, logistic regression was performed using VEP features as predictors and the presence or absence of each microbial gene in the metagenome as the response to determine concurrent associations (see Methods).
+For each gene set that had at least 5 genes represented in a given comparison group, logistic regression was performed using VEP features
+#add([(corrected for previous visit values in the case of visits 2 and 3 - see methods)])
+as predictors
+and the presence or absence of each microbial gene in the metagenome as the response to determine concurrent associations (see Methods).
 Z statistics for in-set genes were compared to all genes